koominsoo/2D_RANSAC_Practice/README.md

 # Basic Image Stitching (Panorama)

-Main alogrithms were implemented with 2D Gabor Filter + RANSAC.
+2 pipelines were implemented.
+They are 2D Gabor Filter + RANSAC and 2D Gabor Filter + Least Squares.
 For datasets, I used images from University of Adelaide, CS Dept.
 Demos below are implemented with case22 and case26 from 2nd dataset.
 ![Dataset Link](https://cs.adelaide.edu.au/~tjchin/apap/files/images2.zip)

-Demo Result 1.

-Demo Ressult 2.
+Case 22 by method 1

+Case 22 by method 2

+Case 26 by method 1

+Case 26 by method 2

 Citation: